 I’m still learning new things about my husband after almost 10 years of marriage, like he absolutely HATES to unload the dishwasher.
 Who knew?
 Now I do that job 99% of the time.
 He now washes all the big dishes by hand that are such a drag after I’ve finished cleaning up the rest of the kitchen.
 Win-win.

 Do The Most Important Five Things Every Day

 Figure out the 5 most important things you can do every day to strengthen your marriage– the things that mean the most to you as a couple.
 If it’s easier, you can use my list as a cheat sheet to get you started.
-It’s in my resource library and you can get access to it at the bottom of this post.
+It’s in my resource library!

 What Happened To The Trees?

 A few weeks after the tree-mauling, they replanted new baby seedlings.